 CONSTRUCTION ROAD WORKER HIT BY CAR – MN INJURY LAWYERS

-After a month of decision-making, the Anoka County Attorney decided not to press charges against the driver.
+After a month of decision-making, the Anoka County Attorney decided not to press charges against the driver who hit the road worker.
 “We do not feel we could prove beyond a reasonable doubt that she was driving in a grossly negligent manner,” said the county lawyer.
 Because the driver didn’t lose control of her car, wasn’t speeding, or under the influence – she won’t be charged with a felony.
 However, in this situation, in addition to workers compensation, the road worker can sue the driver that hit her and receive compensation for her injuries – something our lawyers done for construction road workers in the past.

-Nearly a year to the day after her life was shattered, the former construction worker is still angry.
-To this day she suffers from several head, limb and internal injuries from a preventable crash while working on a road construction project.
-With yet another serious surgery later this month, she hopes she makes it – if only to speak out and help protect other highway construction workers.
+Nearly a year later, the former construction worker is still angry.
+She still suffers from several head, limb and internal injuries from a preventable crash while working on a road construction project.
+She has yet another serious surgery later this month.
+By speaking out, she wants to protect other highway construction workers from being hit by a car on the road.
 “In other states there’s signs saying if you hit a road worker, this is how much you’re going to get charged, and this is how many years you’re going to get,” said Berg.
 “So, something has to change here.”
-Our auto accident lawyers agree that the penalties for hitting a road worker in a construction zone should be much more serious.
-In the meantime, our lawyers will work to make sure you get all the compensation you are entitled to.
+The penalties for hitting a road worker in a construction zone should be much more serious.

 The East Bethel city attorney could still decide to charge Paulus with reckless driving.

 According to the Department of Public Safety between 2007 and 2016, there have been 94 deaths and 229 serious injuries at construction zones.
 Those numbers include drivers, passengers and workers.